 Rewarding myself at the end of a task feels fulfilling and energizes me to keep working.
 Plus, the break is good for my mental and physical health.
 (More on that below!)

 No matter the task, a good time and place are key components of success.
 Your student will be most efficient and successful with their class prep and studying when they’re in a comfortable space where it’s easy to focus.
 For some, an isolated, quiet location (for example, the library, their dorm room or a study room) is where they’ll be most productive.
 For others, a public place where other people are working or music is playing is the best place.
 For me, that spot is either a coffee shop off campus, the music building or upstairs in the HUB, the main student building on my campus.

 Timing is also important.
 Everyone has a personal rhythm and certain times during the day when they’re most efficient.
-You can help your student understand whether that’s in the morning, midday, or at night, and encourage them to do the majority of their work at that time — even if it means rescheduling other things that are important to them, like socializing or eating with friends.
+You can help your student understand whether that’s in the morning, midday or at night and encourage them to do the majority of their work at that time — even if it means rescheduling other things that are important to them, like socializing.

 Depending on my mood and the time of day that I set out to get work done, I might go to one place for multiple hours or change locations every few assignments (or when I feel like I need a stretch).
 A change of location is really helpful.
 Not only does it allow me to take a break from my work, but it gets my blood flowing and wakes me up.

 If your student prefers to stay in one spot for a long time, encourage them to take a stretch break every half hour or each time they finish something on their checklist.
 Regular, short study breaks, even during the crush of finals, will boost their energy and make them more productive.